asoul-sig/.github/profile/README.md

 ### Hi!
 Here is [ASOUL-Video](https://asoul.video) development team. 👋

-We made there cool projects to help the A-SOULers like you and me to get the A-SOUL videos from Douyin.
+We made these cool projects to help the A-SOULers like you and me to get the A-SOUL videos from Douyin.

 * [`asoul-video`](https://github.com/asoul-video/asoul-video)  🎬 The backend server of https://asoul.video/.
 * [`acao`](https://github.com/asoul-video/acao) 🦙 （阿草）, the tool man for data scraping of https://asoul.video/.